Home Ā» Home Ā» How to Keep Geraniums Over the Winter

 How to Keep Geraniums Over the Winter

-Geraniums are one of the most popular annual flowers and one of the easiest to grow.
-Zonal Geraniums (pelargonium) are big and beautiful and can cost anywhere from $3 – $5 a piece for one 4” plant.
+Geraniums are one of the most popular annual flowers (tender perennials in some gardening zones) and some of the easiest to grow.
+Zonal Geraniums (pelargonium) are beautiful plants and can cost anywhere from $3 – $5 a piece for one 4ā€ pot.
 If you buy a lot of them, that can really add up.
 I realize some of us have the budget and are okay with buying new plants every spring.
-I used to be one of those gardeners, but now I just really like to conserve my gardening budget where and when I can.
-Plus, I just get a charge out of growing plants and flowers.
-So, I want to share with you a couple of ways I’ve used to propagate and overwinter geraniums.
+I like to conserve my gardening budget when and where I can.
+Plus, geraniums just get bigger and better every year you overwinter them.
+Follow along as I share with you a couple of different ways I’ve used to propagate and overwinter geraniums.

 A Little Education on Zonal Geraniums